tcdi/postgrestd/README.md

 ## License

-`postgrestd` is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+`postgrestd` is distributed under the same terms that apply to the Rust standard library.
+This means it is primarily distributed under the terms of both the MIT license and the Apache License (Version 2.0), with portions covered by various BSD-like licenses.
+By contributing to this repository you accept that contributions to this repository may be upstreamed to the [rustc repo](https://github.com/rust-lang/rust) to be redistributed with the Rust standard library.

 See [LICENSE-APACHE](LICENSE-APACHE), [LICENSE-MIT](LICENSE-MIT), and
 [COPYRIGHT](COPYRIGHT) for details.